wenley/PitchPleaseSF/README.md

 This repository supports the following main actions:
 1. Generating a set of files for ear training.
+  - Audio of an interval for you to identify
+  - List of intervals for you to sing
 2. Generating learning tracks from a full score
 3. Generating a PDF for a full score

 #### Ear Training

+##### Prompts to Identify
 ```
 rake make_interval_test
 ```